 Also, keep in mind for the hospital capacity numbers above, the vast majority of the beds utilized in hospitals are for non-COVID patients.
 Most patients in the hospital are there for reasons other than COVID.

 The CDC has a data dashboard showing graphs over time of ER visits for Respiratory Illness that you can filter by state (choose Georgia from the drop-down).
 It shows ER visits for COVID-Like Illness (CLI), Influenza-Like Illness (ILI), Pneumonia, and Shortness of Breath.
 I show the data for CLI visits, along with a 7-day average line in the graph above.

 Two new resources are now available from the COVID-19 Georgia Geospatial Data Hub for state-wide and regional hospitalization data!
 These are updated multiple times a day.
 The first dashboard has graphs that answer some of the questions I’ve had about the current hospitalization number – how many people are under investigation for COVID, as well as what regions are these patients in.
 For both of these, select your region from the drop-down in the top-right corner to filter the graphs to show hospital data for that region.

 - Current hospitalization patient census (separate graphs for current hospitalizations of COVID + patients AND patients under investigation for COVID)

 - Hospital beds and ventilator usage (for all patients, not just COVID patients)

-The top graph above tracks the number of new hospitalization cases added to the Total Hospitalizations page on the DPH site each day.
+The top graph above tracks the number of new hospitalization cases added to the Total Hospitalizations on the DPH site each day.
+The bottom graph is the number of new ICU cases added to the Total ICU Cases on the DPH site each day.
 The data reporting used to be very laggy (see the big spikes), but I think DPH has improved the timeliness of the reporting so that the data is more valuable now.
 Learn more about the two different ways Georgia tracks COVID hospitalizations.